top of page

 ACTION

 If this does not work, and you are being (or could be) adversely affected, you can lodge your written concerns with the Local Authority.
 This should be with both the Planning Permission and the Building Regulations departments.
-These are two separate departments and they do not necessarily liaise with each other so best you contact both.
+These are two separate departments and they do not necessarily liaise with each other so it is best you contact both.

 LEGISLATION